Jon-Cavaliere/XeLLedit/README.md

 ## Contributing

 Pull requests are welcome.
 Everyone can tinker.
-I invite it!
+That's why it's here :)

 SDL2 and C++.